Oliver Wendell Holmes Sr.: Later years and death

 Holmes's fame continued through his later years.
 The Poet at the Breakfast-Table was published in 1872.
-Written fifteen years after The Autocrat, this work's tone was mellower and more nostalgic than its predecessor; "As people grow older," Holmes wrote, "they come at length to live so much in memory that they often think with a kind of pleasure of losing their dearest possessions.
+Written fifteen years after The Autocrat, this work's tone was mellower and more nostalgic than its predecessor's; "As people grow older," Holmes wrote, "they come at length to live so much in memory that they often think with a kind of pleasure of losing their dearest possessions.
 Nothing can be so perfect while we possess it as it will seem when remembered".
 In 1876, at the age of seventy, Holmes published a biography of John Lothrop Motley, which was an extension of an earlier sketch he had written for the Massachusetts Historical Society Proceedings.
-The following year he published a collection of his medical essays and Pages from an Old Volume of Life, a collection of various essays he had previously written for The Atlantic Monthly.
-He was elected as a member to the American Philosophical Society in 1880.
+The following year he published a collection of his medical essays and Pages from an Old Volume of Life, a collection of essays he had previously written for The Atlantic Monthly.
+He was elected a member of the American Philosophical Society in 1880.
 He retired from Harvard Medical School in 1882 after thirty-five years as a professor.
 After he gave his final lecture on November 28, the university made him professor emeritus.

 In 1884, Holmes published a book dedicated to the life and works of his friend Ralph Waldo Emerson.
 Later biographers would use Holmes's book as an outline for their own studies, but particularly useful was the section dedicated to Emerson's poetry, into which Holmes had particular insight.
 Beginning in January 1885, Holmes's third and last novel, A Mortal Antipathy, was published serially in The Atlantic Monthly.
-Later that year, Holmes contributed $10 to Walt Whitman, though he did not approve of his poetry, and convinced friend John Greenleaf Whittier to do the same.
-A friend of Whitman, a lawyer named Thomas Donaldson, had requested monetary donations from several authors to purchase a horse and buggy for Whitman who, in his old age, was becoming a shut-in.
+Later that year, Holmes contributed $10 to Walt Whitman, though he did not approve of his poetry, and convinced his friend John Greenleaf Whittier to do the same.
+A friend of Whitman's, a lawyer named Thomas Donaldson, had requested monetary donations from several authors to purchase a horse and buggy for Whitman who, in his old age, was becoming a shut-in.